-In 2017 the majority of bills were minor or clean up, slightly expanding some issues.
+In 2017 most bills were minor or clean up, slightly expanding some issues.
 The League supported a gray water study program that is part of a larger program to address water shortage in the arid west and increase reuse of water supplies.
 The League also supported a program for testing for lead in public school drinking water systems.